 Due to the fact that the salivary glands contain a large number of different cells, there exist a vast variety of tumours both benign and malignant that can grow there.

-One should contact a specialist if a lump appears on the salivary glands zone (on the jaw, in front of the ear, under the jaw, on the neck or the mouth floor).
+You should contact a specialist if a lump appears on the salivary glands zone (on the jaw, in front of the ear, under the jaw, on the neck or the mouth floor).

 The doctor palpates the zone and practices a fine needle aspiration to collect some cells (cytology).
 They also require medical imaging (tomography, MRI, sialography) to complete the study.
 Since there is a great diversity of derived tumours and tissues in the glands, this study will define the benignity of the tumour with a reliability of the 80%.
 The definitive diagnosis is not done until the surgery.

-The most frequent (50-70%) is the mixed tumour or pleomorphic adenoma. the mixed tumour or pleomorphic adenoma.
+The most frequent (50-70%) is the mixed tumour or pleomorphic adenoma.
+The mixed tumour or pleomorphic adenoma.
 Most of them (60-70%) grow on the parotid gland.

 It is a rounded tumour of slow growth.
 Between 2-9% of the cases can become malignant, so surgery is always advised.

-The second most common is adenolymphoma or Warthin's tumour..
+The second most common is adenolymphoma or Warthin's tumour.
 It represents 5-10% of the parotid tumours (12% can be multifocal), it is of slow growth and asymptomatic.

 Other frequent benign tumours are: